Colombia Pensionado Visa

 Colombia’s Pensionado Visa targets retirees who can document at least 1,382 USD/month in pension income and nothing else; rental income, dividends, and remote work do not qualify under the current rules.
 Pension income in this context means a government, military, corporate, or private pension fund paying a lifelong benefit.
 Social Security explicitly does not count for this visa’s financial test, so a US retiree living on 1,600 USD/month of Social Security plus 1,000 USD/month in IRA withdrawals would not meet the threshold unless at least 1,382 USD/month comes from a recognized pension stream.
 There is no publicly specified minimum savings or investment requirement.

 The visa is issued for 36 months and is renewable, with an official application fee of 175 USD and renewal costs not publicly specified.
 After 5 years in this migrant status, holders can transition to permanent residency, which matters if you envision a 10–15 year stay and want to stop renewing temporary permits.
-Years to citizenship are not disclosed in the current facts, so anyone planning a passport strategy should treat this as a Colombian-residency play first, not a guaranteed naturalization pipeline.
+Years to citizenship are not disclosed in current official guidance, so anyone planning a passport strategy should treat this as a Colombian-residency play first, not a guaranteed naturalization pipeline.

 Local employment is not permitted on this visa, and the facts do not list any permitted employment types or local income caps.
 Someone drawing 3,000 USD/month from a US pension can live in Colombia but cannot legally take a part-time local job to “top up” their income.
 Health insurance is mandatory for the full visa duration, yet no local bank account, FBI background check, medical exam, or interview is formally required according to the current data, which aligns with a low bureaucracy score of 1/5.